Buffalo Soldier tragedy of 1877: Divergent goals

 After Parker departed southward, he remained faithful to his mission and successfully persuaded the Comanche raiders to return to the reservation.
 Tafoya upheld his commitment and led the soldiers off the main trail, diverting them from a false path laid by the Comanche raiders.
-Subsequently, Tafoya recovered his missing livestock and that of many others.
-Tafoya was later hailed as "the honest, loyal, and gallant company guide" until the truth was revealed.
+Subsequently, Tafoya recovered his missing livestock and those of many others.
+He was later hailed as "the honest, loyal, and gallant company guide" until the truth was eventually revealed.

-After a night march, Nolan, his troopers, and the buffalo hunters arrived at Cedar Lake around 8:00 AM on July 22.
-The once expansive 4 by 6 mi (6.4 by 9.7 km) lake in 1875 had dried up.
-Using cups, the men dug deep holes throughout the day to slowly obtain water.
+After a night march, Nolan, his troopers, and the buffalo hunters arrived at Cedar Lake around 08:00 on the morning of July 22 and found the once-expansive 4-by-6 mi (6-by-10km) lake in 1875 had dried up.
+Using cups, however, the men dug deep holes throughout the day to slowly obtain water.
 The following day, Tafoya, Harvey, and Johnny Cook embarked on a scouting mission to the south and west of Cedar Lake.
-During their absence, Parker visited, staying for approximately six hours.
+During their absence, Parker visited and stayed for approximately six hours.
 Upon the return of Tafoya, Harvey, and Cook, they reported fresh signs of Indians moving towards Double Lakes.
-By noon on July 25, they reached Double Lakes only to find them dry, prompting them to dig for water.
+By noon on July 25, they reached Double Lakes only to find them dry, prompting the men to dig for water.

-Nolan grew increasingly frustrated as he sensed that something was amiss.
-Many of the buffalo hunters became impatient, convinced that the Comanche raiders were hiding in the sand hills.
-They dispatched a scout in that direction without the soldiers, while several other hunters decided to abandon the mission.
+Nolan grew increasingly frustrated as he sensed something amiss.
+Many of the hunters became impatient, convinced that the Comanche raiders were hiding in the sand hills, and so they dispatched a scout in that direction without the soldiers.
+Several other hunters abandoned the mission.
 Concerns about the arid conditions led them to believe that this was the underlying issue.
 They pointed out to the soldiers that most of the bison and pronghorn had departed the area, indicating a severe drought.
-As one hunter remarked, "if the rest had good sense, they wouldn't (go further) either."
+As one hunter remarked, "If the rest had good sense, they wouldn't (go further) either."

 First Sergeant William L. Umbles was demoted on that day, although the exact reasons remain uncertain.
-Some speculated that Nolan was displeased with him, suggesting that Umbles may have attempted to persuade Nolan to turn back, potentially eroding Nolan's trust in the first sergeant following a prior alcohol incident.
-While both men remained silent on the precise cause, many observed Umbles' frustration, evident in his behavior during the ensuing challenging period.
-The buffalo hunters returned to camp excited after discovering a significant trail of signs, with Tafoya estimating a group of 40 Comanche near Rich Lake.
-Boots and saddles were swiftly called, and the men hastened to depart.
+Some speculated that Nolan was displeased with him, suggesting that Umbles may have attempted to persuade him to turn back, potentially eroding Nolan's trust in the first sergeant following a prior alcohol incident.
+Although both men remained silent about the precise cause, many observed Umbles' frustration, evident in his behavior during the ensuing period of challenge.
+The hunters returned to camp, excited after discovering a significant trail of signs, with Tafoya estimating that a group of 40 Comanche was near Rich Lake.
+Boots and saddles were swiftly called for, and the men hastened to depart.

 Despite the urgency, Nolan had not immediately appointed another acting first sergeant and, in his eagerness to set out, overlooked ensuring that all canteens were filled.
-While typically the first sergeant's responsibility, it ultimately falls on the commander to ensure such essential tasks are completed.
+Although that task was typically the first sergeant's responsibility, it ultimately fell on the commander to ensure that such essential tasks were completed.